 However, if you can get creative, think outside of the box, you can do some preliminary tests on these different parts that won’t cost you a dime.

 If you own a retail store, ask your staff, customers, even your business neighbors for their input and suggestions.

 When it comes to determining the most promising audience, think about your past and present customers as a base for similar audiences whom you can target.

 Make a note to staff to keep an eye out for the cars your customers drive, the types of credit cards they use.
 Are they flipping out AMEX black cards or high-end platinum cards?
 And of course, getting to know your customers can always help answer a lot about your target audience.

-Lastly, it’s important to touch on marketing budget
+Lastly, it’s important to touch on the marketing budget

 When it comes to a marketing budget, there is no exact science, at least that we’ve seen.

 I was taught to apply 15% of earnings to marketing, and this is what I preach.
 However, someone new in business that doesn’t have any earnings will need to make a decision on the amount of money they can realistically afford to spend for 6-9 months.
 And of course, you can always spend more than 15%.

 Because life happens: equipment fails, slow times, and other emergencies arise, it can be very easy to push off marketing and use that money in other places.
 I’ve done it, and I am sure many others have as well.
 Now, in the short term that might make the most sense, however, in the long term not marketing will only hurt the business.
 So, it’s important to make marketing a habit.